gordonfreemanfree/e2eTesting/README.md

 as a starting point, but improved the concept of zk ML Application by porting the prediction into a circuit.

+## List of tests

+1. Surface area 8: deploy zkApps and check verificationKeyHash
+2. Surface area 1/2: Using proxy zkApp to call another zkApp that verifies a recursive proof
+3. Surface area 1/2: Using proxy zkApp to call another zkApp that verifies a recursive proof
+4. Surface area 7: Setting permission access from proof() to signature(), because permission "setPermission" is signature, should work.
+5. Surface area 7: try to update hashes with signature while "editstate is proof() but the method requires a signature 6.

 ## How to build

 ```sh